 A mammogram is an x-ray of your breasts.
 X-rays use high energy rays to take pictures of the inside of your body.

-Breast screening with a mammogram can help to find breast cancers early when they are too small to see or feel.
+Mammograms for breast screening can help to find breast cancer early when they are too small to see or feel.

 Who has breast screening?

 The NHS breast screening programme invites all women aged between 50 and 70 for screening every 3 years.
 You need to be registered with a GP to receive the invitations.